palantir/gradle-guide/errorprones.md

 </td>
 <td>

-Gradle extensions should be registered using `create` rather than by constructing and passing a new instance to `add`. `create` ensures that Gradle manages the extension's lifecycle, type, and dependency injection correctly, while `add` with a manually constructed instance can lead to misconfigured extensions and bypasses Gradle's internal management.
+Gradle extensions should be registered using `create` rather than by constructing and passing a new instance to `add`.
+Using `create` enables Gradle to properly manage the extension's type.
+Manual construction with `add` can interfere with certain error-prone checks.

 </td>
 </tr>